 Scopes in Koin Annotations

-While using definitions and modules, you may need to define scopes for particular space and time resolution.
+While using definitions and modules, you may need to define scopes for a particular space and time resolution.

 Defining a Scope with @Scope